mrdbourke/gpu-benchmarking/README.md

 python bench_train_object_detection.py
 ```

+## Resources

+* EXO can run LLMs with Mac Studio + NVIDIA DGX Spark combined for optimal inference (DGX Spark for prefill, Mac Studio for decode) - https://blog.exolabs.net/nvidia-dgx-spark/

 ## Notes and potential extensions

+* Extension: I have a Mac Mini M4 Pro, I wonder how it goes with MLX?
+That will be something to look into in the future.
 * Defaults where possible: I tried to use the default settings on all available repos if they were available.
 In the future, benchmarks would likely take into account different specific settings for different scenarios (e.g. long context input/long context output etc).
 * Extension: Upgrade the amount of tokens used in context to see how the devices perform under higher load (e.g. large codebase in the context window).
 * Extension: Use `llama-bench` for benchmarking `llama.cpp` servers: https://blog.steelph0enix.dev/posts/llama-cpp-guide/#llama-bench